citp/privacy-policy-historical/a/al/all/alltrails.com.md

   * To understand your broad, non-specific geographic location to help us identify groups of users by general geographic market (such as zip code, state or country).

-  * To inform your Community about your registration and use of the Products as described under Corporate and Other Community Sharing in section 6 above.
+  * To inform your Community about your registration and use of the Products.

   * To serve our advertisements to you through third party platforms, such as Facebook or Google, on other sites and apps or across your devices.